informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 #### Setup

-- Deployments: single datacenter and geo-distributed
+- Deployments: single datacenter on 4 nodes and geo-distributed on 8 nodes
-- Number of nodes: 4, 8
 - Hardware setup: Digital Ocean nodes, 64GB RAM, 16 shared CPU threads, with regular SSDs

-#### Results: 4-node deployment - single data center

-Transactions are sent to all nodes in parallel.
-The load is designed to keep the mempool full but not destabilize the system.
-By destabilizing we refer to nonce gaps, rpc timeouts etc. What we wanted to void is to not have empty blocks.

-When injecting a higher number of transactions into a node (8000), we observed instabilitiy most likely on the RPC side.
-Thus, we split it in multiple RPC requests, sending smaller batches every `200ms`, instead of a big batch every second.
+#### Results

+**Single datacenter deployment, 4 nodes.**
+For a single datacenter deployments on 4 nodes, with block sizes of 0.5MiB to 1MiB, we observed a throughput of around **8000 TPS** sustained.
-We observe a throughput of 8000tx/sec with block sizes of 0.5-1MiB.
-The reported block time is averaging 220ms with spikes up to 230ms.
+The reported block time is averaging at **220ms** with spikes up to 230ms.

-> TODO: how is the block time 230ms and consensus 620ms?
-(DONE this was from previous runs)

 <div style="text-align: left;">
     <img src="../images/perf/emerald_do_4_8000_block_time.png" width="60%" /> <br/>
-    <p class="caption">Single datacenter deployment on 4 nodes, with a load of 8000 tx/s.
+    <p class="caption">Single datacenter deployment on 4 nodes.
 Average block time of 230ms.</p>
 </div>

 <div style="text-align: left;">
     <img src="../images/perf/emerald_do_4_8000_txs_sec.png" width="90%" /> <br/>
     <p class="caption">Single datacenter deployment on 4 nodes.
-8000tx/sec sustained.</p>
+8000 TPS sustained.</p>
 </div>

+Note that when injecting a higher number of transactions into a node, we observed instabilities most likely on the RPC side.
+Thus, we split the injection into multiple RPC requests.
+Sending batches every 200ms leads to 8000 TPS sustained.
+Sending more frequently, every 100ms, results in a drop of performance.

 <div style="text-align: left;">
     <img src="../images/perf/emerald_4_DO_8000_tx_in_block.png" width="90%" /> <br/>
     <p class="caption">Single datacenter deployment on 4 nodes.
-Number of transactions in block.</p>
+Number of transactions per block.</p>
 </div>

-The graph below shows the average block size accross the run , where each block consumes ~1MB.

-#### Results: 8-node deployment - geo-distributed

-In this setting, we distributed the nodes between different datacenters, where two nodes were placed in each of the following datacenters: New York, SanFrancisco, Amsterdan and London.

-The system processed up to 6000 transactions per second.
+**Geo-distributed deployment, 8 nodes.**
+For a geo-distributed deployment on 8 nodes, with two nodes placed in each datacenters (NYC, LON, AMS, SFO), we observed a throughput of around **5800 TPS** sustained.

+> TODO: mention the average block time

 <div style="text-align: left;">
     <img src="../images/perf/emerald_8_geo_distributed_pending_pool_count.png" width="90%" /> <br/>